ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #fish device a cmd to remove all python path entries from `$PATH` so I can just work with homebrew python in peace.
 - [ ] #fish it'd be cool to remove all entries from my fish history that were invalid commands thus when searching through history i don't repeat the same mistake
 - [ ] #gitsecret reencodes secret files on every commit, **boo** 👻 WHY
 - [ ] #alacritty does **not** properly highlight, select URLs when wrapped